mkanchwala/swing-hibernate-maven/README.md

 swing-hibernate-maven
 =====================

-Test Projects on Swing Maven Project for Research
+Test Projects on Swing Maven Project for Research</br>

 1) DVD Store Project with Sakila Database from Netbeans Org.